odysseyindia/odyssey-tours/content/english/destinations/india/regions/rajasthan-and-the-north/indian-highlights-copy/_index.md

         url: >-
           /destinations/india/states/uttar-pradesh/cities/agra/excursions/early-morning-visit-on-your-own-to-the-taj-mahal/
         title: >-
-          Early morning visit to the Taj Mahal ● Afternoon guided tour of Agra's other monuments
+          Early morning visit to the Taj Mahal
         content: >-
           The best time to appreciate the Taj Mahal is as soon as it opens, at its most serene.
 You can enjoy the gardens, the mausoleum and the